MunifTanjim/minimo/exampleSite/content/docs/deprecated.md

 ---
 ```

-then the page will have red box indicating that the page has been deprecated.
+then the page will have a red box indicating that:

+<div class="deprecated">This page has been marked as deprecated</div>

+&nbsp;

+In addition, when the title of the page is listed (e.g. with tags, categories lists etc.) the title is extended with *(deprecated)* phrase.